 Always read product labels for the most up-to-date allergen information.
 Visit hellofresh.com.au/foodinfo for allergen and ingredient information.
 If you have received a substitute ingredient, please be aware allergens may have changed.

 pine nuts(ContainsTree Nuts)

 baby spinach leaves

-shaved Parmesan cheese(ContainsMilk)
+grated Parmesan cheese(ContainsMilk)

-Add the passata (see ingredients list), balsamic vinegar and brown sugar to the frying pan.
-Crumble in the vegetable stock (1 cube for 2 people / 2 cubes for 4 people) and mix well.
+Add the passata and brown sugar to the pork.
+Crumble in the beef stock (1 cube for 2 people / 2 cubes for 4 people) and mix well.
 Simmer until slightly thickened, 5 minutes.
-TIP: Simmer for an extra 10 minutes if you have time!
-Season with a pinch of pepper and add the baby spinach leaves.
+Season with pepper and add the baby spinach leaves.
 Cook, stirring, until wilted, 1 minute.
-Add the butter and stir until melted.
+Add the butter and 1/2 the grated Parmesan cheese and stir until melted, 1 minute.

-When the bolognese has finished cooking, add the cooked penne to the pan and toss until well coated.
+When the bolognese is done, add the cooked penne to the pan and toss until well coated.
 Add a splash of reserved pasta water if the sauce looks too thick.
 Season to taste.

 TIP: Toss the pasta and sauce in the large saucepan if your frying pan isn't big enough.

 Divide the cheat's Italian pork and veggie bolognese between bowls and sprinkle with the toasted pine nuts and the remaining Parmesan.